leigh-hackspace/website-hugo/content/blog/2024/ws2812bled/index.md

 {{< fimage src="images/IMG_3482.jpg" width="600" height="500" float="inline-block">}}
 {{< /bgallery >}}

-With the scope set to 200ns per segment you can see the rise/fall of the output is ~250ns.
+With the scope set to 200ns per segment you can see the rise/fall of the output is ~300ns.
 This is immediately within the timing for sending a 0.
 However we also need to look at the gap to the next rise/fall to make sure we are not exceeding 50us.

 {{< bgallery width="60" >}}
 {{< fimage src="images/IMG_3483.jpg" width="600" height="500" float="inline-block">}}
 {{< /bgallery >}}

-The gap between two rise and falls is 2000ns (2us) so does fall within out 50us delay.
+The gap between two rise and falls is 2000ns (2us) so does fall within our 50us delay requirement.

-We now need to determine how to keep the pin high for longer.
+We now need to determine how to keep the pin high for longer, as need to be able to send a longer pulse for setting a 1.
 There are various ways to do this, however the simplest is to just set the pin high again, so our code now changes to

 ```
 int main(void)
 {
     SYSTEM_Initialize();
     while (1)
     {
         LATCbits.LATC0 = 1;
         LATCbits.LATC0 = 1;
         LATCbits.LATC0 = 0;
     }
 }
 ```

+At the clock rate is set to 16Mhz, per cycle for the PIC is approximately 62.5ns per instruction.

 {{< bgallery width="60" >}}
 {{< fimage src="images/IMG_3503.jpg" width="600" height="500" float="inline-block">}}
 {{< /bgallery >}}

 This is really close and gives ~500ns.
 We need at least 550ns to make sure we are within tolerance of the specifications.

+We can see per setting the pin to high, we have added ~200ns, which suggests 3 instructions are being used per setting, even though the value has not changed.

 Then we changed to